eclipse-archived/codewind-operator/README.md

 To deploy Codewind change the following fields :

 - name: a unique name for this deployment
-- workspaceID:  a short name for this deployment
 - keycloakDeployment: the keycloak service used for authentication
 - username: a username already registered in the specified keycloak service